Susan571/SAGE-NeurIPS2026/README.md

   --output <path-to-predictions.jsonl>
 ```

-The repository exposes the LLM + GRPO/SAGE pipeline and learned structural
-prior at the mechanism level.
-Configurations, datasets, model weights, and
-checkpoints are user-provided; this release does not claim exact numerical
-reproduction of every paper table.

 ## Legacy Discrete AC Proof of Concept

 The original discrete symbolic AC environment is packaged as `sage`.
 It is